Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Tip #1 - Make sure the wood is sanded properly

-• My favorite tool is an orbital sander as it can remove a large amount of wood with a 40-grit sanding disc and be the finish sander with a 320-grit disc.
-Use this sander to remove any scratches and prepare the wood for a final sanding.
+• My favorite tool is an orbital sander, which can remove a large amount of wood with a 40-grit sanding disc and be the finish sander with a 320-grit disc.
+Use this sander to remove scratches and prepare the wood for final sanding.

-For help on which sanders to use refer to the guide to the best wood sanders.
+If you would like help on which sanders to use, refer to the guide to the best wood sanders.

 Tip #2 - Use the proper safety equipment